Social Media Guidance for Staff

 There are numerous benefits to engaging in social media, but we all need to be aware of potential pitfalls.
 Maintaining professional boundaries is one way to avoid them.

 As always, please use particular care where our students are concerned.
-You must maintain a professional relationship with students at all times.
-Private, one-on-one online or electronic communications with individual students that are unrelated to school activities or any conduct that violates the law is inappropriate and prohibited, and may be grounds for discipline up to, and including, dismissal.
+You must always maintain a professional relationship with students.
+Private, one-on-one online or electronic communication with students that are unrelated to school activities or any conduct that violates the law is prohibited, and may be grounds for discipline up to, and including, dismissal.
 (See 4444.1 Prevention of Sexual Misconduct and Abuse.)

 We recommend you avoid issuing or accepting requests from students or parents to friend or follow them.
 (They can follow you, if they choose.)
-Though it may seem harmless to retweet, like, favorite, tag, or engage with student posts in other ways, doing so can be misinterpreted as your having crossed professional boundaries.
+Though it may seem harmless to retweet, like, favorite, tag, or engage with student posts in other ways, doing so can be misinterpreted.
 Establishing personal connections with parents may lead to the appearance of favoritism being shown to their student.

 In addition to your actions remaining professional, it’s best to keep your tone professional in social media as well.
 Stay positive.
-Don’t get caught up in negative or critical conversations, especially ones that involve students.
-If it’s an issue involving a stakeholder that needs to be addressed, politely offer to take the conversation offline.
-Consider reading your tweet aloud or have a colleague read it before you tweet.
+Don’t get involved in negative or critical conversations, especially ones that involve students.
+If it’s an issue that needs to be addressed, politely offer to take the conversation offline.
+Consider reading your tweet aloud or have a colleague read it before you post it.
 Whatever you do, be respectful—even if someone is not returning the favor.

 3) Use common sense.

-For better or worse, what you say or show on social platforms becomes part of your digital footprint.
+For better or worse, what you say or show on social media becomes part of your digital footprint.
 While your posts may intend no harm, the wrong one can put you in the center of controversy.
 As an FCPS employee, your posts—whether personal or professional—reflect not only upon you, but also upon the school division.
-The content of your posts should not impair your capacity to maintain the respect of students and parents, or impair your ability to effectively perform your job.
+The content of your posts should not impair your capacity to maintain the respect of students and parents, nor impair your ability to effectively perform your job.
 Any action that brings the school system into disrepute may be just cause for dismissal.
 (See Regulation 4293.6 Dismissal—Definition of Just Cause.)
-Making smart choices or using common sense is essential.

 This document is meant to provide general guidance and does not cover every potential social media situation.
 Employees will be held responsible for the disclosure, whether purposeful or inadvertent, of confidential or private information, information that violates the privacy rights or other rights of a third party, or the content of anything they post on any social media platform.
 This guidance is intended to supplement, not supersede, existing law, and FCPS policies and regulations.
 All existing laws, and FCPS policies and regulations that cover employee conduct may be applicable in the social media environment.
 Supervisors should consult with Human Resources and/or Division Counsel before taking employment action on the basis of personal speech.